el-bart/but/README.md

 for lack of guarantees on objects order, after addition/removal of any element.

+## logger
+this module implements a type-safe, style-unified logger, with different output "destinations". note that this logger is NOT line oriented! instead it is entry-oriented, where entry is a sequence of <type,value> pairs, that can be formatted later on. this allows creating arbitrary filtering mechanisms and any output format, including structured ones.

+for example logger can save timestamp, thread-id and message with 2 parameters. this will render 5 (or more) parameters, that are named (by its type) and have value. it is easy to convert such a data entry to structured json, xml or even log to data base or other key-value store.

+all destinations implement dual interface. on one hand they can support getting already-formatted sequence of type-value elements. on the other there is a "raw" mode, where they get all the parameters "as is", from a caller. this means that user can choose more abstract format, that can be changed at runtime, or static one, with no extra overhead, if it is known that only a certain output type is required and all the abstractions can be dropped.

+loggers are designed to be passed by values, though it is also possible to make it "enterprise-style", by providing a global variable, used for logging from everywhere. user can also provide macros to wrap that up with things like: file names, line numbers or function names.

+all destinations support `flush()` method, that forces all logs to be sent to their destination (file, socket, etc...). another option is `reload()`, that forces to re-establish destination (reconnect, reopen file, etc...), so that log rotation can be implemented.

+ * LoggerProxy - proxy object making usage simpler. in order to use logger, one should provide convenience wrapper for this object, adding fields to achieve required log message content.
+ * Destination - namespace containing typical destinations, that are provided out of the box.
+ * Destination::Foregin - base class for dynamic destinations.

 ## meta programming
  * FreeOperators - set of macros for fast definitions of comparison operators for a simple structure types and collections. both regular and template types are supported.